 Manage peripheral device

-Automatically assign a sensor number Manually select a sensor number
+Automatically assign a sensor num Manually select a sensor number ber

 Sensor 1 (QLLemu0001)

-Cancel Manage
+Can

 - If you are managing only one sensor/actuator, you can choose to assign an ID number by selecting "Manually select a sensor number."
-See Managing One Sensor or Actuator (on page 87). - Now released sensors/actuators become "unmanaged."
+See Managing One Sensor or Actuator (on page 90). - 4.
+Now released sensors/actuators become "unmanaged."

 Managed ones show one of the managed states.